UpCloudLtd/uks-instructions/fluent-bit/README.md

 ```
 helm repo add fluent https://fluent.github.io/helm-charts
 ```
-Also clone the Fluent-bit helm-chart repo to your local machine, we will need these files to modify and install Fluent-bit:
+Also clone the Fluent-bit helm-charts repo to your local machine, we will need these files to modify and install Fluent-bit:

 ```
 git clone https://github.com/fluent/helm-charts/